Exclusive: Amazon interested in buying Boost from T-Mobile, Sprint - sources | MarketScreener

 It was not immediately clear why the largest U.S. online retailer would want the wireless network and spectrum.

+Amazon has already been building experience by offering phone calls through its Echo Connect product, which uses a person's home phone service and allows an Alexa-enabled voice-activated speaker to make phone calls.

-But Amazon, which began its business by selling books, has a long history of exploring new ventures, such as making original TV shows for Amazon Prime members.
+Amazon, which started out selling books, has a long history of exploring new ventures, such as making original TV shows for Amazon Prime members.
 It is now one of the Big Four technology companies along with Alphabet Inc, Apple Inc and Facebook Inc, and is a leading cloud services provider.

-T-Mobile and Sprint have offered concessions, including selling Boost, to reduce their market share in the prepaid wireless business and gain regulatory approval for their planned $26 billion (21 billion pounds) merger.
+T-Mobile and Sprint have already pledged to sell Boost as part of measures to reduce their market share in the prepaid wireless business and gain regulatory approval for their planned $26 billion merger.

-The U.S. Justice Department would need to scrutinize the buyer of a divested asset to ensure it will stay viable and preserve competition.
+The U.S. Justice Department would need to scrutinize the buyer of a divested asset to ensure it would stay viable and preserve competition.

 The carriers are also considering divesting wireless spectrum, or airwaves that carry data, in order to push the merger through.